Switching Pro to Advanced is always rewarding. Your skills and ROI will rise simultaneously. Tell us who does want this?

 Inkjet is easy to use.
 We think it has a competitive advantage here.
 It has fewer technical difficulties than dye-sublimation.

-A dye sublimation printer takes time to set up for an initial printing.
+A dye-sublimation printer takes time to set up for initial printing.
 If you are not expert enough, there is a chance of ruining…

 Can You Use an Inkjet Printer for Sublimation?